colevandersWands/school-as-code/DESIGN_DOC.md

 As more people get interested in learning to code/program/hack/etc, and more of the collaboration moves to remote/distributed teams and schools, we want to give people a ready-made scaffold for setting up their own learning infrastructure.

-Ideally, if there's somebody who wants to teach, and somebody who wants to learn, you've basically got a class.
+Basically, if there's somebody who wants to learn, you've got a study group.
 If there are multiple people who want to learn, all the better.
 In the interest of making such ad-hoc groupings fast and easy to set up, we decided to try and create a very basic School-As-Code (SaC).

 Given that GitHub repos and organizations are free and a natural place for new learners to actually practice both source control and code review, setting up that infrastructure in GitHub is an obvious choice.